 The residency is open to artists of all disciplines (visual artists, writers, musicians, dancers, and filmmakers).

 New City Artists-in-Residence are given full, free access to our studio, which is located adjacent to Welcome Gallery and our New City Arts office on the Downtown Mall, and receive a small stipend to help cover the cost of materials and parking.
 Additionally, visual artists are given a month-long exhibition at Welcome Gallery and artists of other disciplines are given support for a special performance.

 Candidates must live in the Charlottesville area during the residency program.
-Preference is given to applicants with specific project goals for the five month residency period.
+Preference is given to applicants with specific project goals for the six month residency period.

 For information about past resident artists, visit our Artist Alumni page.